compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### Selection and restrictions

+The anticipated class size is about 10 people, so the selection is competitive.
+In particular, this means that we may limit the selection of applicants from the same research group or institution.

 The applicants will be selected based on the strength of their statement of purpose, as well as the adequate support of their supervisors and their level of fundamental preparation.
 The lack of training in specialized methods and software is not a problem.
 What is more important is how ready the applicant is to absorb new knowledge, how efficiently they can operate during the workshop, and how critical the use of the methods/tools covered in the workshop may be for your future research or career.

+### Successful applicants

+The successful applicants will be provided with stipends to cover their logging, meal, and travel expenses.

+There is a limit on the travel expenses that we can reimburse, so any extra costs are up for the participants to cover.
+This is especially the case for any potential international participnats.

 ### Acknowledgement